tomojpin1234/machine-learning-zoomcamp-2024-capstone-1/README.md

         make stop_container

-Using the WebApp to predict the house price
+Using the WebApp to predict the post engagement
 ---------------------------------
 ![alt text](images/webapp.png "webapp")